eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     certification, such as process to define or obtain a certification.

-- **Functional:** Describes functional requirements (i.e. what the EUDI Wallet should be able to do, such as provisioning of attributes).
+- **Functional:** Describes functional requirements (i.e. what the Wallet Solution should be able to do, such as provisioning of attributes).
 Most functional requirements are derived in the other sections of the ARF coming from the Toolbox process.